Reimagine Your Role (Matthew 5:13-16)

 Light

 Then there’s light.
 He gives two different images to capture our identity as light: a city on a hill, whose lights are visible in the darkness; and a small terra-cotta oil lamp which gives off light in a dark room.
 A light is meant to shine.
-It’s meant to illuminate the darkness around us.
+It’s meant to illuminate the surrounding darkness.

 When Jesus says we’re light, It brings to mind what Isaiah said hundreds of years earlier: